 However, an upgrade to the Business class is available from the Full Economy (fares Y, B, and H) and Premium Economy (W) classes.

-Iberia Upgrade Peak Chart
+Iberia Upgrades - Peak Award Chart

 You can also use Iberia’s Avios to upgrade your economy ticket.